5 Best Two-Factor Authentication (2FA) Plugins for WordPress

 With a 2FA in place, you can rest assured that only authorized users will access your WordPress admin.
 Typically, this type of security measure is used to mitigate brute-force attacks on the WordPress login page.

 Since WordPress does not offer two-factor authentication, you need a third-party plugin to enable it.
-So in this article, we have covered the 10 most popular 2FA plugins that you can set up right away and protect your website from hackers and bots.
+In this article, we have covered the 10 most popular 2FA plugins that you can set up right away to protect your website from hackers and bots.
 Let’s dive in.

 5 Best WordPress Two-Factor Authentication Plugins